Our Position on Solar in the Ag Reserve

 This state regulation requires that such projects be vetted by a state agency called the Maryland Public Service Commission (PSC).
 The regulation also requires that the PSC give “due consideration” to local zoning ordinances and laws.

-Even so, the law, along with related recent court cases, has created an opening for solar companies and landowners interested in larger-scale solar projects on farmland (in and outside of the Ag Reserve).
+Even so, the law, along with related recent court cases, has created a huge opening for solar companies and landowners interested in larger-scale solar projects on farmland (in and outside of the Ag Reserve).

-SCA together with Montgomery Countryside Alliance, the Montgomery County Farm Bureau, and Montgomery Agricultural Producers petitioned the PSC this month (August 2024) to be a formal participant in the agency’s deliberations.
-On August 9, Montgomery County supported our petition in a letter to the PSC.
-The following week the PSC granted our petition on both projects.
+SCA together with Montgomery Countryside Alliance, the Montgomery County Farm Bureau, and Montgomery Agricultural Producers petitioned the PSC in 2024 to be a formal participant in the agency’s deliberations.
+That petition was accepted.
+The Chaberton Sugarloaf case has been underway at the PSC for almost a year.
+Montgomery County joined the four intervenor groups in early 2025 in opposing Chaberton’s proposal.
+A PSC decision is expected this spring.

 SCA’s Position

-SCA believes the PSC should defer to county law in these two cases.
+SCA believes the PSC should defer to County law in these two cases.
 Why?
 Because the Montgomery County Council and interested parties spent two years (2020-2021) intensively debating the issue and, in the end, hammered out a workable compromise that would not risk sacrificing good farmland.
 Moreover, allowing the projects to move forward would set a precedent that would make it difficult for the PSC to turn down future similar projects.
 That could create, over time, significant pressure on landowners to break leases with farmers to accept lucrative offers from solar companies, thus taking agricultural land out of production to install solar panels.
 It may also pressure the County Council to modify its existing solar ordinance.
+The Montgomery County Planning Board in January recommended that the County Council reevaluate its solar zoning law.

 Our central mission is to protect and promote the Master Plan that created the Ag Reserve in 1980, the function of which is to preserve and expand farming in one-third of Montgomery County.
 Since then, SCA and other groups have fought hard to protect farmland and open space in the Ag Reserve from commercial interests that constantly seek to create exemptions.